By Eric Johnson

 Robert Millet, an emeritus BYU professor, said this:

 If an acceptance of the doctrine of the Trinity makes one a Christian, then of course Latter-day Saints are not Christians, for they believe the doctrine of the Trinity as expressed in modern Protestant and Catholic theology is the product of the reconciliation of Christian theology with Greek philosophy (A Different Jesus?
 The Christ of the Latter-day Saints, p.
 171).

 While a number of Mormons claim that the Trinity goes beyond one’s comprehension, the type of God described by one BYU professor is even more confusing:

 Mormonism is simultaneously monotheistic, tri-theistic, and polytheistic.
 There is but one God, yet there is a Godhead of three, and beyond them, “gods many, and lords many” (1 Cor.
 8:5) (Rodney Turner, “The Doctrine of the Firstborn and Only Begotten,” The Pearl of Great Price: Revelations From God, H. Donl Peterson and Charles D. Tate, eds., p.
 102).

 What Does Christianity Teach

 The Trinity is a vital doctrine in Christianity.
 Without a proper understanding of this teaching, the biblical concept that there is one God, yet the Father, Son, and Holy Ghost are all God can easily become a mishmash.
 While the doctrine of the Trinity is incomprehensible–that means, it cannot be fully understood because God is transcendent (above our thoughts)–the Bible contains information for a person to grasp the fundamental teachings.
-The link below will lead you to articles that will be helpful to someone trying to better understand this important teaching.
+The link below contains links to articles that will be helpful to someone trying to better understand this important teaching.